barbar0jav1er/homelab-argocd/docs/sealed-secrets.md

 SealedSecrets allows you to encrypt Kubernetes secrets that can be safely stored in Git repositories.
 The sealed-secrets controller running in your cluster can decrypt these secrets.

+## Homelab Configuration Note

+⚠️ **Important**: This homelab uses a custom SealedSecrets deployment via Helm.
+When using `kubeseal` commands, you must specify:
+- `--controller-name=sealed-secrets`
+- `--controller-namespace=kube-system`

+All examples in this guide include these parameters for this specific setup.

 ## Installing kubeseal CLI

 ### macOS (Homebrew)